Police-Data-Accessibility-Project/scrapers/CONTRIBUTING.md

 - Populate the `README` for your scraper with as much helpful information as you can, including steps to setup and run the code.
 - Include a truncated version of some sample data so we understand what is generated.

+You can read more about our philosophy and priorities around scraping [here](https://docs.pdap.io/activities/data-scraping/our-approach-to-scraping).

 # Get started

+## 1. Find a Data Source to scrape.

+What question are you trying to answer?
+What kind of data are you trying to help people use or preserve?

+You can browse our [Data Sources](https://docs.pdap.io/activities/data-sources/explore-data-sources) and find a source to scrape.
+If the source you want to scrape isn't there, please let us know as part of your submission or [add it yourself](https://docs.pdap.io/activities/data-sources/contribute-data-sources).
+Filling in that form usually takes less than 5 minutes.

-## 0. Decide where a new scraper should live.
+## 2. Decide where a new scraper should live.

 You can add a scraper to our collection, or create your own within your personal GitHub space.